naibatsuteki/tmp_blog/blog_1/content.md

         └── terragrunt.hcl
 ```

-The difference between environments need to be pass via environment variables or by configuration files.
-For more complex scenario I recommend use configuration files but in this example we use environment variables for bre
+The difference between environments needs to be passed via environment variables or by configuration files.
+For more complex scenarios I recommend using configuration files but in this example, we use environment variables for bre

 WHY???

-- Access all latest terraform functionalities
+- Access all the latest terraform functionalities
   - Import block
-- Allow terragrunt manage more than one module
+- Allow terragrunt to manage more than one module
   - Data resources
   - Multiple module blocks
   - Single resources

 Provide example of the move block, import block

-Discuses pros and cont of this approach.
+Discuss pros and cons of this approach.

 Please review it Michał